-In line with the innovation strategy of the Free State of Saxony, the simul future initiative sees itself as a platform for innovation-based regional development.
-The range of topics covers all aspects that are relevant for regional development such as value creation, mobility, living, work.
+The Latin word "simul" means "together" - which is exactly our motto: bringing people together to achieve more, to achieve a plus together.
+Hereby, our guiding principle is innovation-based regional development.
+We initiate and promote projects for the future with a vision of smart regions.
 We support projects that increase the visibility and competitive edge of Saxon regions.
 These projects should not only have an effect on a small scale (in companies, home environment) but also help establish new, regional innovation priorities and further expand existing structures on a larger scale.
 They can be technical, though also non-technical approaches, or a combination of both.
 Our concern is to see the challenges of our age - such as digitisation and sustainability - as opportunities.
 We believe that the key to achieving our goals lies in close local cooperation.
 We network and support stakeholders from the economy, science and administration so they can realise their ideas and projects.
 For us, international collaboration, above all with our immediate neighbours, though also worldwide, is a key cross-cutting theme.